PCC

 What is polyurethane?
 Parameters, properties and possibilities.

-Polyurethanes, abbreviated as PUR or PU, are polymers.
+Currently, polyurethanes (PU or PUR) are among the most popular and widely used polymers in the world.
 They have a virtually unlimited range of applications, making them an integral part of modern life.
 They are used in the manufacture of both consumer and industrial goods.

 They occur mainly in the form of polyurethane foams, obtained as a result of the reaction of multifunctional isocyanates with polyols (including polyether polyols) and many auxiliary substances.
 Thanks to this diversity, the possibilities for their synthesis are limited only by the imagination.